Something of Value: Plot

 Years later, in 1952, Peter, who now leads safaris to supplement the farm's dwindling income, welcomes Holly Keith, his betrothed, home after her years of studying abroad.
 As Kenya becomes increasingly tension-filled, Henry and other white settlers question the workers' wives about the sudden disappearance of many of their mates, but the frightened women do not respond.
 Meanwhile, Kimani submits to a Mau Mau oath in which he receives seven gashes to the arm, drinks sheep's blood and swears to drive the Europeans from Kenya no matter what the cost.
 When Kimani comments that Njogu has not taken the oath himself, the leader claims he is too old to change his faith in his gods who forbid him to perform many of the oath's tenets.
 Kimani then asks permission from Njogu to marry his daughter Wanjiru, who is carrying Kimani's child.
 The leader refuses to perform the Christian ceremony.

-Later, while Peter and Holly are celebrating their wedding night camping on the safari, the Mau Mau pillage the McKenzie farmhouse and murder Jeff and his two children.
+Later, while Peter and Holly are celebrating their wedding night camping on the safari, the Mau Mau pillage the McKenzie farmhouse and murder Jeff and two of his three children.
 Kimani, torn between respect for the McKenzies and allegiance to Mau Mau, cannot follow through with killing Jeff's wife Elizabeth, and leaves her wounded.
 After a state of emergency is declared by the ruling British, Peter and neighbor Joe Matson track down a Mau Mau camp and bomb it with a grenade.
 The Mau Mau surrender and are forced into an internment camp where they are tortured for information.
 Peter subsequently returns home exhausted and unable to express his feelings to Holly because of moral torment he suffers from the events.
 Holly begs him to leave the country, but Peter will not leave his land.
 When Henry and Peter return to the camp, they find Joe cruelly torturing Njogu for information.
 Henry, knowing that killing Njogu will only make him a martyr, produces Naranja's sacred stone and asks Njogu if his gods would ask him to make the Mau Mau kill innocent children.
 Njogu, fearing that the wrath of his god symbolized in a violent thunderstorm passing above, admits that if his gods cannot accept Mau Mau, then the Mau Mau cannot lead his people.
 He then names Kimani, now a Mau Mau general, as the leader of the attack on the McKenzie home.
 As ruling British capture many Mau Mau followers, Peter and black worker Lathela search for Kimani.
 One night at the McKenzie home, Holly is forced to bravely fight when the Mau Mau attack again.
 Henry then sends Holly and Elizabeth, who is pregnant with Jeff's child, to Nairobi for protection.